-The Philadelphia Baptist Association (PBA) is the oldest continuous association of Baptist churches in the United States.
+The Philadelphia Baptist Association (PBA) is the oldest continuing community of Baptist congregations in the United States.
 Founded in 1707 by five Baptist churches, PBA was established to be a witness and transforming association for Jesus Christ.

 Following the Civil War, and up to World War I, PBA churches experienced a period of growth.
 Many new churches were formed and many existing congregations became active participants in developing the city.
 A prime example of this was the Grace Baptist Church, (now Grace Baptist Church of Blue Bell) popularly known as the Baptist Temple located on North Broad Street under the leadership of Dr. Russell H. Conwell.
 Through this church, Temple University was founded in 1886 to educate underprivileged youths for ministry and responsible leadership in society.
 This church was also instrumental in founding what is today Temple University Hospital.

 In the nineteenth century, a wave of charitable enthusiasm resulted in the establishment of several institutions.
 Among these were The Baptist Home (Deer Meadows Retirement Community), founded in 1869, Baptist City Mission in 1879, and the Baptist Orphanage of Philadelphia (The Baptist Children’s Services) and the American Baptist Publication Society, both founded in 1883.